fmhy/edit/docs/posts/Spreading-Interconnectedness.md

 ***

 **TLDR** - I love you guys.
-I hope this project has had a positive effect in your lives.
+I hope this project has had a positive affect on your lives.